radicalkjax/blog/docs/components/README.md

 ### Key Terms System

-The Key Terms component (`/assets/js/key-terms.js`) provides an interactive glossary system:
+The Key Terms component (`/assets/js/key-terms.js`) provides an interactive glossary system for blog posts only.
+This feature checks for the `.post-content` class and is not activated on other pages like the About page:

 #### Features